Skip to Content

 School of Management

-Advanced Analytics and Decision Making: An Exploration of the Roles of Advanced Analytics and Human Judgement
+Management Decision Making in the Age of Big Data - An Exploration of the Roles of Analytics and Human Judgment

 My research addresses the central question of how managers are affected by data and analytics in their decision making.
 Especially in recent years, the topics of big data, advanced analytics, Internet of Things etc. gained a lot of traction and wide-spread interest in academic but also practitioner literature.
 Often considered as a trend or buzzword, big data is not always well understood, seen as something that every organization needs, and as something every manager should rely on when making decisions.
 However, a lack of understanding of the data or over-reliance can lead to bad decisions, as the example of the financial crisis shows.
 In my research, I am taking an in-depth look at management decision making by using qualitative case studies and critical incidents to carefully examine managers' decision making processes.
 This reveals interesting insights as to which factors affect the decision making process positively or negatively when relying to some extent on data; different roles of data and human judgement are explored.
 Furthermore, different types of managers are identified according to their decision making style, which can assist organizations in understanding their workforce better.
 Lastly, organizational prerequisites are identified that enable a supportive decision making environment for managers.

 Organizations are often overwhelmed by an inaccurate depiction of the ubiquity of big data use, which leads to uninformed and rushed decisions to employ big data technologies.
 This thesis aims at providing a more realistic overview of how big data is currently used and how it can assist with decision-making.